danitrap/terebi/README.md

 ## Contribution

-Feel free to fork this repo and send me pull requests.
+Feel free to fork this repo, create a branch with your new features, and send me pull requests.
 I'll be happy to merge them!

 ## Acknowledgements